Penn, West Midlands: Penn Common

 Penn Common is a substantial area of countryside which juts into the urban area between Penn, Wolverhampton and Sedgley (part of Dudley).
 An important amenity for local people, it is occupied by a golf course and farmland.
 It is overlooked from the east by St Bartholomew's church, descends to a hamlet centred on the old Lloyd's brewery, and rises again to the village of Gospel End.
 Most of its area falls within South Staffordshire.

+Transport

+Most of Penn is served by National Express West Midlands 16 (Wolverhampton - Wombourne - Stourbridge) and Diamond Bus 64 (Wolverhampton - Penn, Wakeley Hill).
+Additional late evening and Sunday journeys are provided by service 16A (Wolverhampton - Wombourne).
+Warstones Road is served by the 4 (which starts from Pendeford) and operates via the City Centre, Bradmore and Merridale.